Magnetic and electric properties of the metallic kagome antiferromagnet CrRhAs: I. Introduction

 \section{I. Introduction}

 Kagome metals have emerged as a pivotal platform for exploring frustrated geometry and its interplay with electronic band topology.
-The two-dimensional kagome lattice leads to flat bands, van Hove singularities, and topological band crossings \cite{13WanPRB, 13KiePRL, 24ProPRB}, while antiferromagnetic interactions on the kagome network stabilize noncollinear spin configurations~\cite{24WanAMC}.
-These distinctive magnetic structures are predicted to generate nonzero Berry curvature, which can manifest itself experimentally through the anomalous Hall effect (AHE)~\cite{14ChePRL, 15NakNat, 20BusPRB}.
+The two-dimensional kagome lattice can give rise to flat bands, van Hove singularities, and topological band crossings \cite{13WanPRB, 13KiePRL, 24ProPRB} that have been indeed observed in nonmagnetic kagome metals as well as magnetic kagome metals with ferromagnetic in-plane order~\cite{Wang2023,Sante2026}.
+Antiferromagnetic kagome lattice potentially leads to further interesting electronic properties because of various noncollinear spin configurations expected in this setting~\cite{24WanAMC}, but only a few kagome metals with antiferromagnetic ground states have been reported to date.

 In real kagome materials, additional factors can influence their electronic properties and magnetism.
 For example, interlayer couplings between the kagome planes and distortions of the ideal kagome lattice are commonly present in many of the kagome compounds.
 The ZrNiAl-type structure (space group $P\bar{6}2m$) represents a prominent family of intermetallic compounds featuring a distorted kagome lattice, where the transition-metal or rare-earth atoms occupy positions that deviate from the perfect symmetry of the ideal kagome network.
 Unlike the ideal kagome lattice, the twisted kagome geometry of the ZrNiAl structure incorporates two types of triangles rotated oppositely around the crystallographic $c$-axis, leading to a loss of inversion symmetry.
-This structural distortion profoundly modifies the electronic band structure and magnetism and may lead to new emergent quantum phenomena, such as novel spin textures and AHE observed in HoAgGe~\cite{20ZhaoS, 24ZhaNP}.
+This structural distortion profoundly modifies the electronic band structure and magnetism and may lead to new emergent quantum phenomena, such as novel spin textures and anomalous Hall effect (AHE) observed in HoAgGe~\cite{20ZhaoS, 24ZhaNP}.

 CrRhAs crystallizes in the ZrNiAl-type structure, where the magnetic Cr atoms form a twisted kagome lattice in the $ab$-plane~\cite{deyris1974}.
 Early studies on polycrystalline samples of this material revealed an antiferromagnetic transition at $T_{\mathrm{N}} \approx 165$~K~\cite{OHTA1990171,95SatJMMM}, accompanied by a minute expansion of the $c$-axis and an equally small contraction of the $ab$-plane at $T_{\mathrm{N}}$~\cite{95SatJMMM}.
 Magnetization measurements showed a linear field dependence up to 15~T in the antiferromagnetic phase~\cite{92KanPB}.
 Hydrostatic pressure experiments demonstrated a slight suppression of $T_{\mathrm{N}}$ with increasing pressure~\cite{95SatJMMM}.
 Recent density functional theory (DFT) calculations confirm antiferromagnetic exchange couplings and predict spin textures where individual triangles adopt $120^{\circ}$ order either with positive or with negative vector chirality, and suggest the possible existence of nontrivial topological features in the electronic band structure of CrRhAs~\cite{23HuaQM}.